exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

 ## ⚠️ Important Notes

-* Currently, the Exoscale CCM doesn't support UDP service load balancing due to a [technical limitation in Kubernetes][k8s-issue-no-proto-mix].
 * As `NodePort` created by K8s *Services* are picked randomly [within a defined range][k8s-service-nodeport] (by default `30000-32767`), don't forget to configure [Security Groups][exo-sg] used by your Compute Instance Pools to